konnectedvn/lovelace-vertical-slider-cover-card/README.md

 ### ADD NEW CARD

 In Lovelace, add new Manual card.
-Copy sample configuration to replace new card content, adjust entities to fix your Hasss.
+Copy sample configuration to replace new card content, adjust entities to fix your Hass.

-In View option, check Panel mode if needed.
+In View option, check Panel mode if you want do display card in full width.

 #example configuration
 ```